markfairbanks/tidytable/README.md

 ## Installation

-And the development version from [GitHub](https://github.com/) with:
+You can install development version from [GitHub](https://github.com/)
+with:

 ``` r
 # install.packages("devtools")